Murphy speaks on colonial-era games

 National Society Daughters of the American Revolution John Coffee Chapter member Claire Murphy spoke to DAR members regarding “Games Played During Colonial Times.”

-Murphy brought a massive collection of games that were played in colonial times that were made out of resources that were available at that time - games carved from wood, bones; made from vines and branches of trees; cornhusks; clothespins and string.
+Murphy brought a massive collection of games that were played in colonial times that were made out of resources that were available at that time—games carved from wood and bones; made from vines and branches of trees; cornhusks; clothespins and string.

 Each attendee was given a “Cat’s Cradle” game.
 For more information about becoming a member of DAR contact John Coffee DAR Registrar Shirley Skinner, (334) 301-6-063 or shirley_skinner@hotmail.com.